Greenwoodite

 Greenwoodite is the second mineral discovered in the Wigwam deposit of southeastern British Columbia, Canada.
 It is compositionally and structurally distinct, but compositionally related to zoltaiite, the first new mineral described from this locality.
 The name is in honor of Hugh J. Greenwood, retired professor and former head of the Geological Sciences Department at the University of British Columbia, Vancouver, British Columbia, Canada.
 Grain size, polyhedral grain boundaries, and the general lack of secondary mineralization indicate that greenwoodite is part of a prograde metamorphic assemblage.
 The ideal chemical formula for greenwoodite is Ba_{2-x}(V^{3+}OH)_{x}V_{9}(Fe^{3+}, Fe^{2+})_{2}Si_{2}O_{22}.

 Occurrence

 Greenwoodite is part of the prograde assemblage in a greenschist facies metamorphosed Mississippi-Valley type base-metal deposit.
 Greenwoodite is found as part of a suite of three minerals: greenwoodite, zoltaiite, and batisivite.
 All three minerals are found together in the Wigwam Deposit of British Columbia.
 All three of these minerals occur as trace phases within an assemblage of quartz, celsian, apatite, sphalerite, pyrrhotite, galena, and pyrite.
 Greenwoodite occurs as small, disseminated semi-prismatic to tabular grains.
-Greenwoodite occurs as small, disseminated semi-prismatic to tabular grains.
 Irregular grains intergrown with other phases are common as well.
 Grains of greenwoodite can range from areas of 800 microns to 20,000 microns.
 The grains of greenwoodite can be found isolated, but are generally found in groups of 2-10 closely-spaced groups.